ShakirKhurshid/content-aware-recolor-Pytorch/readme.md

-# Content Aware Image Recoloarization
+# Content Aware Image Recolorization
 A deep neural network  which recolors an image according to a given tar get color that is useful to express image in various color concepts.
 The network is capable of performing a content aware recolorization based on the target palette.